 During sprint planning, the guide recommends designing the system to see how it will be built.
-This often changes the estimation of the items and therefore estimation or re-estimation is often part of Sprint planning as a bi-product of deciding how to complete the items.
+This often changes the estimation of the items.
+Therefore estimation or re-estimation is often part of Sprint planning as a bi-product of deciding how to complete the items.

 In addition, teams often re-estimate items because it is the last responsible moment to do so.
 This is the point at which the latest information is available before committing the items to the Sprint Backlog.

-Designing the system in Sprint Planning needs to be done quickly, and Scott Ambler’s light weight models are essential in making this type of collaborative exercise successful in the time frame.
+Designing the system in Sprint Planning needs to be done quickly.
+Scott Ambler’s light weight models are essential in making this type of collaborative exercise successful in the time frame.

-The Scrum Guide has removed the concept of having a part 1 and part 2 for Sprint planning, which in my opinion is unfortunate.
-The two topics relate to the old parts close enough, but having distinct separation was very useful when operating across more than one team with a single product owner.
+The Scrum Guide has removed the concept of having a part 1 and part 2 for Sprint planning.
+In my opinion this is unfortunate.
+The two topics relate to the old parts close enough.
+However, having distinct separation was very useful when operating across more than one team with a single product owner.
 Large Scale Scrum (LeSS) shows that we can scale software development and still keep the benefits of Scrum by having a single product backlog and product owner.
 This is logistically possible as the PO can attend the overall Sprint Planning part 1 session, and then the teams can break away into part 2 as individual teams.

-In this case, it is important to have as little time taken up in Sprint Planning part 1 as possible on clarification, as all teams are present, and any delay or debate often results in many people in a meeting that is not useful.
+In this case, it is important to have as little time taken up in Sprint Planning part 1 as possible on clarification.
+This is because all teams are present, and any delay or debate often results in many people in a meeting that is not useful.